Clinton–Washington Avenues station (IND Fulton Street Line)

 The Clinton–Washington Avenues station is a local station on the IND Fulton Street Line of the New York City Subway.
 Located on Fulton Street between Clinton Avenue and Washington Avenue, it is served by the C train at all times except nights, when the A train takes over service.

 History

 This underground station opened on April 9, 1936, and replaced the BMT Fulton Street El.
 The Vanderbilt Avenue El station, which was formerly near the current subway station, closed on May 31, 1940.

-Under the 2015–2019 Metropolitan Transportation Authority Capital Program, the station, along with thirty other New York City Subway stations, will undergo a complete overhaul and would be entirely closed for up to 6 months.
+Under the 2015–2019 Metropolitan Transportation Authority Capital Program, the station, along with thirty other New York City Subway stations, would have undergone a complete overhaul and be entirely closed for up to 6 months.
 Updates would include cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
 However, these renovations are being deferred until the 2020–2024 Capital Program due to a lack of funding.